HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 Given that Exploring Starts is often impractical, we use a variation of epsilon greedy to ensure exploration.

+Note the difference between "soft" and the "greedy" subset below.

 $\epsilon$-soft policies are always stochastic - all actions are taken in each state with a non-0 probability.
-Note this is "soft" not the "greedy" subset.

 With a non-0 probability of each action, eventually all state-action pairs will be visited.